Issac567/PIC_Bootloader/B4J_BootloaderUploader/README.md

 ### Notes
 - TX/RX lines must be **crossed** (TX → RX, RX → TX).
 - DT-06 communicates using **UART (serial)** over WIF.
-- No USB-to-TTL adapter is required for normal operation — communication is **wireless via Bluetooth**.
+- No USB-to-TTL adapter is required for normal operation — communication is **wireless via WIFI**.

 ## How to Use
 1. Open the **B4J Bootloader Uploader** software.